sarthakworkato/Test-Repo/README.md

 # Test-Repo
-Test Repo with branches to delete from api
+Test Repo with branches to be deleted from api after pr is merged